aaronsnoswell/scroller.js/README.md

 ## License

-This script is licensed under the MIT License (LICENSE.txt).
+This script is licensed under the MIT License (see MIT-LICENSE.txt).

 Copyright (c) 2012 [Aaron Snoswell](http://elucidatedbinary.com)